jsafrane/kubernetes/docs/proposals/volume-provisioning.md

 provision a volume for the claim with_.
 Initially, we will implement the following behavior for this black box:

+1. Allow cluster administrator to specify a default storage class
+2. If multiple storage classes match the claim's selector and the default one is among them, use the default one.
+This allows claims without any selector to be provisioned by the default storage class
-1. If multiple storage classes match the claim's selector, choose one at random
+3. If multiple storage classes match the claim's selector and the default one is **not** among them, choose a storage class at random
-2. If no storage class matches the claim's selector, use a default class, which is specified as an argument to the controller manager
+2. If no storage class matches the claim's selector, no volume is provisioned and the claim remains in `Pending` phase until a new matching storage class or avaliable volume appears.

 ### Controller workflow for provisioning volumes